 As an example, if your seizure was caused by an infection affecting the brain, treatment of the infection should prevent you from having more seizures.
 Likewise, if your seizure was caused by a psychological problem, such as anxiety, treatment of the psychological problem should remedy the seizures.

-Seizure medications — If you have epilepsy or if your seizure was caused by a stroke, tumor, or some type of permanent brain injury, you may to take one or more anti-seizure medications, referred to as antiepileptic drugs (AEDs).
+Seizure medications — If you have epilepsy or if your seizure was caused by a stroke, tumor, or some type of permanent brain injury, you may to take one or more anti-seizure medications, referred to as antiseizure drugs.
 (See "Initial treatment of epilepsy in adults".)

 Anti-seizure medications prevent or reduce the number or severity of a person's seizures.
 Healthcare providers may not recommend starting these drugs until you have had at least two seizures, in part to make sure that the first seizure was not an isolated incident.